 - B.13.
 CMS Requirements.
-The permittee shall install, calibrate, operate and maintain a continuous monitoring system (CMS) to monitor and record the fuel consumption, the ratio of water to fuel being fired in the turbine.
-The system shall be accurate to within ±5.0 percent and shall be approved by the Department.
-As an alternative to the monitoring requirements of this condition, the permittee may comply with the monitoring requirements of Specific Condition B.17 (Alternative Monitoring Plan).
+The permittee shall install, calibrate, operate and maintain a continuous monitoring system (CMS) to monitor and record the fuel consumption, the ratio of water to fuel being fired in the CT.
+The system shall be accurate to within ± 5.0 percent and shall be approved by the Department.
+As an alternative to the monitoring requirements of this condition, the permittee may comply with the monitoring requirements of specific condition B.17 (See Alternate Monitoring Plan).
 [40 CFR 60.334(a)] - B.14.
-NO_X CEM: The permittee shall install, calibrate, operate, and maintain a continuous emission monitoring system (CEMS) to measure and record NO_X and oxygen concentrations in the combustion turbine exhaust stack.
+NO_x CEMS.
+The permittee shall install, calibrate, operate, and maintain a continuous emission monitoring system (CEMS) to measure and record NO_x and oxygen concentrations in the CT exhaust stack.
 A monitor for carbon dioxide may be used in place of the oxygen monitor, but the system shall be capable of correcting the emissions to 15% oxygen.
-NO_X data collected by the CEMS shall be used to demonstrate compliance with the 3-hour (applicable to distillate fuel oil-firing) and 24-hour (applicable to natural gas-firing) block emissions standards for NO_X.
+NO_x data collected by the CEMS shall be used to demonstrate compliance with the 3-hour (applicable to distillate fuel oil-firing) and 24-hour (applicable to natural gas-firing) block emissions standards for NO_x.
 The block averages shall be determined by calculating the arithmetic average of all hourly emission rates for the respective averaging period.
-Each 1-hour average shall be expressed in units of ppmvd corrected to 15% oxygen and calculated using at least two valid data points at least 15 minutes apart.
-Valid hourly emission rates shall not include periods of start up, shutdown, or malfunction unless prohibited by 62-210.700 F.A.C.
-When NO_X monitoring data is not available, substitution for missing data shall be handled as required by Title IV (40 CFR 75) to calculate any specified averaging period. - (a) The monitoring devices shall comply with the certification and quality assurance, and any other applicable requirements of: Rule 62-297.520, F.A.C., including certification of each device in accordance with 40 CFR 60, Appendix B, Performance Specifications 2 and 3; 40 CFR 60.7(a)(5); 40 CFR 60.13; 40 CFR 60, Appendix F; and 40 CFR Part 75. - (b) Continuous emission monitoring data required by this permit shall be collected and recorded during all periods of operation including startup, shutdown, and malfunction, except for continuous monitoring system breakdowns, repairs, calibration checks, and zero and span adjustments.
+Each 1-hour average shall be expressed in units of ppmvd, corrected to 15% oxygen, and calculated using at least two valid data points at least 15 minutes apart.
+Valid hourly emission rates shall not include periods of startup, shutdown, or malfunction unless prohibited by Rule 62-210.700, F.A.C.
+(See specific condition B.33.(b)).
+When NO_x monitoring data is not available, substitution for missing data shall be handled as required by Title IV (40 CFR 75) to calculate any specified averaging period. - (a) The monitoring devices shall comply with the certification and quality assurance, and any other applicable requirements of: Rule 62-297.520, F.A.C., including certification of each device in accordance with 40 CFR 60, Appendix B, Performance Specifications 2 and 3; 40 CFR 60.7(a)(5); 40 CFR 60.13; 40 CFR 60, Appendix F; and, 40 CFR Part 75. - (b) Continuous emission monitoring data required by this permit shall be collected and recorded during all periods of operation including startup, shutdown, and malfunction, except for continuous monitoring system breakdowns, repairs, calibration checks, and zero and span adjustments.
 Although recorded, emissions during periods of startup, shutdown and malfunction are subject to the excess emission conditions specified in this permit.
-When the CEMS reports NO_X emissions in excess of the standards allowed by this permit, the owner or operator shall notify the Compliance Authority within one (1) working day of: the nature, extent, and duration of the excess emissions; the cause of the excess emissions; and the actions taken to correct the problem.
+When the CEMS reports NO_x emissions in excess of the standards allowed by this permit, the owner or operator shall notify the Compliance Authority within one (1) working day of: the nature, extent, and duration of the excess emissions; the cause of the excess emissions; and the actions taken to correct the problem.
 The Department may request a written report summarizing the excess emissions incident.

-[Rules 62-204.800, 62-210.700, 62-4.130, 62-4.160(8), F.A.C and 40 CFR 60.7]
+[Rules 62-204.800, 62-210.700, 62-4.130 and 62-4.160(8), F.A.C.; 40 CFR 60.7; and, PSD-FL-140A]